-Sangria is definitely better when made at least 24 in advance.
+This Sangria Recipe is delish!
+Even better when made at least 24hrs in advance.
 Even 48 or 72 hours is delicious.
 We’ve done it all, and it definitely gets better with time.
 Since no ice is added, it is important to keep all ingredients refrigerated.
 It keeps for at least a week depending on how ripe the fruit is to start.
 Check below for other options, such as non-alcohol, smaller quantities, and just about any fruit, soda, and liquor combination you can think of.

 4 bottles white wine (or a gallon)

 2 2-liter bottles Club Soda (cold 2 2-liter bottles 7-up

 1 can fruit cocktail

 1/2 cup cherries

 1/2 cup watermelon

 1/2 cup berries

 Just before serving, add two 2-liter bottles of Club Soda, and two 2-liter bottles of 7-up.
 You can also use other carbonated drinks too.
 Stir and serve.

 Only add ice to the Sangria if you want it watered down.
 Best to add ice to the glass or makesure the Sangria is real cold.
 Whether serving in a punch bowl, or a dispenser, make sure to have a ladle handy for scooping fruit into the glasses.